 You also might try restoring your device from a backup from your computer or via iCloud.

 If you’re feeling really ambitious, you can try restoring the device as new.
-You can do this via iTunes or iCloud.
+You can do this via Finder, iTunes, or iCloud.

 Buy a Battery Case or Battery Bank

 If you’re willing to spend some cash, think about investing in a battery case or battery bank.

 If you don’t want to use a bulky battery case with your iPhone, think about investing in a battery bank for emergencies.

 Battery banks are small, portable power sources that can charge your iPhone multiple times.
 For instance, the RAVPower battery pack can provide six full iPhone charges before you need to charge it.

 If security is important to you, think about installing the iOS 13.3 update right away.

 iOS 13.3 brings 12 new security patches to your iPhone.
 You can read about each one over on Apple's security page.